 Big Book

-Post by root »
+Post by csakamainap »

 "It's easy to abandon the spiritual action plan and rest on our laurels.